The Slave (Singer novel): Plot summary

 Jacob names his baby son Benjamin (he likens himself to the biblical Jacob whose wife, Rachel, died giving birth to biblical Benjamin); he travels to the Land of Israel with the infant, and Benjamin grows up to become a lecturer in a yeshiva in Jerusalem.

 20 years later, Jacob returns to Pilitz and discovers that the town had grown and that, with it, the cemetery had grown so much that the place where Sarah was buried is now within the bounds of the cemetery.
 The place where Sarah was buried is not prominently marked and is unknown to the Jews of Pilitz.
 Jacob is old and weak and dies during his visit to Pilitz.
 By coincidence (or perhaps, by way of a miracle), as a grave is being dug for him, the bones of Sarah are found.
 The townspeople decide to bury them together, side by side with a commemorative headstone.

 Stage version

-The book was adapted by Yevgeny Arye and Yelena Laskina into a play that had its theatrical premiere at Lincoln Center in New York City in 2004.
+The book was adapted by Yevgeny Arye and Yelena Laskina of into a play by Gesher Theater.
+Michael Jeffrey Shapiro, composer, has written a two-act opera based on the novel.